Lyxass/LSF-Quiz-Front/README.md

 # LSF Quiz Front

+This is the fron end of the application
+You can find the back end by clicking [here](http://google.fr)

 This application has been made to help learn sign language.
 The principle is simple, you can select two exercises :
 - Test your understanding knowledge by watching a video and guessing the word
 - Test your knowledge of the sign language alphabet

-This application needs a Back-end to work.
-You can find it by clicking [here](http://google.fr)

 This application is basic, but meets the needs we have.